Military history of Puerto Rico: Notable combatants

 Among the many Puerto Ricans who distinguished themselves in combat were Sergeant First Class Agustín Ramos Calero and the first three Puerto Ricans to be awarded the Distinguished Service Cross: PFC.
 Luis F. Castro, Private Anibal Irrizarry and PFC Joseph R. Martinez.
 Sergeant First Class Agustín Ramos Calero was awarded a total of 22 decorations and medals his actions in Europe, making him the most decorated Puerto Rican soldier of World War II.

 Aviators

-Puerto Ricans also served in the United States Army Air Forces.
+Numerous Puerto Ricans served in the United States Army Air Forces.
 In 1944, Puerto Rican aviators were sent to the Tuskegee Army Air Field in Tuskegee, Alabama, to train the famed 99th Fighter Squadron of the Tuskegee Airmen.
-A few Puerto Ricans who served in either the Royal Canadian Air Force, the British Royal Air Force.
+Several Puerto Ricans also served in the Royal Canadian Air Force and the British Royal Air Force.

 Human experimentation

 Puerto Rican soldiers were subject to human experimentation by the United States Armed Forces.
 On Panama's San Jose Island, Puerto Rican soldiers were exposed to mustard gas to see if they reacted differently than their "white" counterparts.
 According to Susan L. Smith of the University of Alberta, the researchers were searching for evidence of race-based differences in the responses of the human body to mustard gas exposure.